Popović family: Ljubica Kolarovic (1836–1890)

 Ljubica Kolarović (née Popović) was considered one of the best actresses among Serbs in the second half of the 19th century.
-She began her career at the Serbian National Theater in Novi Sad, and then performed in traveling theater troupes, as well as at the Croatian National Theater in Zagreb.
+She began her career at the Serbian National Theater in Novi Sad and then performed in traveling theater troupes, as well as at the Croatian National Theater in Zagreb.
 She ended her career at the Belgrade National Theater, where she is remembered as one of the first official prima donnas.
 She was married to actor Dimitrij Kolarović.

 Lazar-Laza Popovic (1839–1892)

-Lazar-Laza Popović, actor, director and manager of the traveling theater, was remembered as the main and almost the only director of the Belgrade National Theater in its first season.
-He encouraged the establishment of numerous amateur and professional theaters.
-In his first marriage, he was married to actress Maria Adelsheim-Popović.
-Shortly after Maria's death, Laza married Vidosav, a housewife, with whom he had nine children.
+Lazar-Laza Popović—actor, director and manager of the traveling theater—was the main director of the Belgrade National Theater for almost all of its first season.
+He encouraged the establishment of many amateur and professional theaters.
+Shortly after the death of his first wife, actress Maria Adelsheim-Popović, Laza married Vidosav, a housewife, with whom he had nine children.

 Jelisaveta-Jeca Dobrinović (1841–1898)

-Jelisaveta-Jeca Dobrinović (née Popović) started acting at the age of 27, at the urging of Antonio Hadžić, the then manager of the Serbian National Theater.
-She agreed to an acting career on the condition that she would only play the roles of older women, a condition which was accepted.
+Jelisaveta-Jeca Dobrinović (née Popović) started acting at the age of 27, at the urging of Antonio Hadžić, the then-manager of the Serbian National Theater.
+She agreed to an acting career on the condition that she would only play the roles of older women, a condition the theater's management accepted.
 She married actor Pera Dobrinović.
 She remained in her home theater until the end of her career.